Researcher, Health and Data

 This position reports to the Program Director.

 - Excellent research and written communication skills

 - Ability to coordinate and conduct in-depth research interviews

-- Ability to deliver to work independently with minimal mentorship
+- Ability to work independently with minimal oversight

 - Ability to write for a non-academic audience and translate research findings for journalists and policymakers